evanwill/refine-with-grel/content/functions/3-arrays.md

 However, **cells can not directly store an array**.
 Instead, you will have to split a value to create an array, use [array functions](https://openrefine.org/docs/manual/grelfunctions#array-functions) to manipulate the data, and then join the array back into a string.

-This is a surprisingly powerful approach for wrangling data!
+If you think of the patterns in your strings as potential chunks in an array, this becomes a surprisingly powerful approach for wrangling data!
+Puzzles like getting the last word from a the sentence, the stuff after the coma, the unique words, or the filename from a URL become much easier.

 ## Split

+Since cells do not contain arrays, we start by strategically splitting the value into parts.
 For example, create an array by splitting:

-- a multi-valued cell on a separator or deliminator character, e.g. semi-colon `value.split(";")` or pipe `value.split("|")`
+- a multi-valued cell on a separator or deliminator character, e.g. semicolon `value.split(";")` or pipe `value.split("|")`
 - a string based on a meaningful feature or pattern, e.g. space for basic word `value.split(" ")`, white space `value.split(/\s/)`, or new line `value.split(/\n/)`
 - a string based on pattern of the numbers of characters, e.g. `value.splitByLengths(3,3,4)` (note: this will throw out characters beyond the total)